-This is often a very good way of getting a foot in the door and securing a permanent post later on.
+This is often a great way of getting a foot in the door and securing a permanent post later on.
 It’s also an easy way to network and make contacts, which can be beneficial in the future.
 For people on benefits, this can be a hard choice to make as it’s currently difficult to sign on and off without losing money.
-Anyone choosing this route in the interests of gaining work experience will impress a future Employer.
+Anyone choosing this route in the interest of gaining work experience will impress a future Employer.

-Waste management and recycling sector is set to grow by 7% per annum.
+The waste management and recycling sector will to grow by 7% per annum.
 It’s hardly glamorous but there are many unskilled and entry-level jobs that can lead to other jobs down the line.
-Drivers’ mate’s jobs are often offered on a temporary basis: the biggest qualification you can have for this role is a good attitude.
 There are equivalents in other sectors up for grabs too, so look out for them when you’re searching for jobs.

 If you have a former employer who you got on well with, get in touch and see if they’ll meet you to have a chat about the sector and work possibilities.
-Explain that it’s just a fact-finding mission as you’ve been out of the workplace, as it takes the pressure off them.
+Explain that it’s just a fact-finding mission as you’ve been out of the workplace, it takes the pressure off.

 Plus there’s always the possibility that your former employer may know of a vacancy that’s just right for you.